eisgroup/ui-render/repos/core/src/pages/eis/docs.md

 ![ui-architecture](static/images/ui-architecture.png)

-It must start with a single `Root` object.
-Within each object, you can define nested objects, under the attribute `items` - an array of nested child objects.
+It must start with a single `Root` Field object.
+Within each Field object, you can define nested Fields, under the attribute `items` - an array of nested child objects.

 ## React Component